Mexico to tighten borders against COVID-19 as U.S. offers vaccine help

 “The word is out,” he said, “that it’s easier to get to the United States than it was.”

-Reporting by Dave Graham, Diego Ore and Raul Cortes in Mexico City and Jeff Mason in Washington; Editing by Andrea Ricci and Jonathan Oatis
+Reporting by Dave Graham, Diego Ore and Raul Cortes in Mexico City and Jeff Mason in Washington; Editing by Jonathan Oatis and Rosalba O’Brien

 Our Standards: The Thomson Reuters Trust Principles.